wpsharks/s2member/readme.txt

 Sell specific Posts/Pages, File Downloads, or Access Capabilities.

-Secure WordPress content and offer users a secure checkout solution to get access.

 Sell access to your site's content with single "buy now" payments or recurring payments subscription Memberships.

+Integrates with PayPal's Website Payments Standard (also free).

 Like a cash machine, s2Member puts money back in your pocket.
 Monetize your website now with s2Member.

-Add now s2Member Framework and start making money with it!
+Add now s2Member Framework to your site and start making money with it!

 = Some reasons to upgrade to "s2Member Pro" =